 Hollingbourne is a small village situated about 5 miles from Maidstone, nestling on the southward slope of the North Downs.
 The North Down National Trail and Pilgrim's way passes through the village.
-Hollingbourne Hill is a famous measuring point that both the Royal Greenwich and Observatory and Paris Observatory.
+Hollingbourne Hill is a famous measuring point used by both the Royal Greenwich Observatory and Paris Observatory.

 Walks Around Hollingbourne

 There are a number of beautiful walks around the Hollingbourne area that take you through beautiful countryside.
-Discover the history along the North Dane Way, including Eythorne Mill and the ghosts of Eythorne Manor., featuring Catherine Howard, one of Henry the Eight's many wives.
-You will find two circular walks recommended by the North Dane Way National Trail.
+Discover the history along the North Dane Way, including Eythorne Mill and the ghosts of Eythorne Manor, featuring Catherine Howard, one of Henry the Eight's many wives.
+You will find two circular walks recommended by the North Downs Way National Trail.